yairp03/HoradotTV/README.md

 ## GUI App

 The GUI app is currently on hold.
-Contributors who are willing to help use the SdarotAPI library to build the GUI app are welcome to contact me.
+Contributors who are willing to help utilize the `HoradotAPI` library to build the GUI app are welcome to contact me.

 ## Future Development

+- Support for SratimTV.
 - Release updater.
-- Support for SratimTV.
 - GUI app.
-- SdarotAPI in Python.
-(In the meanwhile, check out [Xiddoc's project](https://github.com/Xiddoc/PySdarot))
+- HordotAPI in Python.
+(In the meanwhile, check out [Xiddoc's python API for SdarotTV](https://github.com/Xiddoc/PySdarot))

 ## Contributing

-If the URL for SdarotTV changes, please fork the repository, change the [sdarot-url.txt](https://github.com/yairp03/HoradotTV/blob/master/Resources/sdarot-url.txt) file, and open a PR.
+If the URL for SdarotTV changes, please fork the repository, change the [SdarotTV-url.txt](/Resources/SdarotTV-url.txt) file, and open a PR.

 If you find any bugs or have any suggestions, please open an issue on [GitHub](https://github.com/yairp03/HoradotTV/issues).

-Contributors can check the [issues](https://github.com/yairp03/HoradotTV/issues) page for open issues and help make this project the best.
+Contributors can check the [issues](https://github.com/yairp03/HoradotTV/issues) page for open issues and help improve this project.